 - Temporary parking permits must be obtained by students and employees who use a leased, rented or borrowed vehicle.
 Please obtain a temporary permit from the Office of Security and Safety before parking your vehicle.

-- Student parking is permitted in Lots A, B, C, D, and E. They are marked with white striped lines.
+- Student parking is permitted in Lots A, B, C, D, and E.

 - Parking in the Visitors Lot by either employees or students is prohibited at all times and will result in a fine.